gpimblott/SpringCamelMXExample/README.md

 # Camel Routes

-Teo camel routes are also defined using diferant mechanisms
+Two camel routes are  defined using differant mechanisms:

- 1. A timer that logs a message every second
+ 1. A timer that logs a message every second defined using 'RouteBuilder'
- 2. A route that exposes a HTTP endpoint and returns 'Hello world' (http://{host}:18080)
+ 2. A route that exposes a HTTP endpoint and returns 'Hello world', http://{host}:18080, defined in the configuration bean.